hashintel/hash/packages/engine/README.md

 ```

 - `V8_FROM_SOURCE` will force the V8 engine to be compiled from source and not use a pre-compiled version.
-  This will take quite a long time, expect at least 15 minutes.
+  This will take quite a long time (expect at least 15 minutes).
 This can be mitigated in subsequent compiles by using [sccache](https://github.com/mozilla/sccache) or [ccache](https://ccache.dev/).
 Our build scripts will detect and use them.
 Set the environment variable `$SCCACHE` or `$CCACHE` if the binary is not in your `$PATH`.
 - `v8_enable_pointer_compression` is an optimization reducing RAM usage but limits the heap size to 4 gigabytes.
 - `v8_enable_shared_ro_heap` enables read-only memory sharing by V8 isolates.
 This means, that read-only memory may be shared across different workers for JavaScript.
 Enabling this is required to compile V8 without pointer compression.